cdktf/cdktf-provider-datadog/docs/syntheticsTest.python.md

 - *Type:* str

-For an "assert download" step.
+JSON encoded string used for an "assert download" step.

+Refer to the examples for a usage example showing the schema.

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.32.0/docs/resources/synthetics_test#file SyntheticsTest#file}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/datadog/datadog/3.33.0/docs/resources/synthetics_test#file SyntheticsTest#file}

 ---